roadwarriorwp/rwc-employee-handbook/readme.md

 * __We believe in giving back to our community.__
 	* Community can be local, or wherever we do business across the US.
 	* We donate annually to the Cystic Fibrosis Foundation, Allied Women Entrepreneurs, Girls Who Code, and Child's Play.
-	* 501c3 nonprofits receive a blanket 20% discount for all services.
-	* Every July, we build one *100% FREE* website for a nonprofit organization nominated by our audience.
+	* 501c3 nonprofits receive a blanket 20% discount for all services and we build one *100% FREE* website for a nonprofit organization every year.
+	* We are active participants in our local WordPress/WordCamp communities.
 	* Full-time employees get paid time off for volunteering with organizations of their choice.
 * __We believe "someday" is not a day of the week.__
 	* We set goals and we meet them.
 	* We don't let fear of failure hold us back.
 	* We take risks and try new things.
 	* We can always be more, be better and we can always grow.
+	* We believe in inspiring others to be change agents in their businesses

 Like the internet, our business is in a constant state of change -- we're always trying to improve our internal processes.
 A big part of that falls on updating and maintaining this handbook: __We actively encourage all feedback and suggestions on ways that we should modify or improve this document.__